Mintbase/Grants-Program/applications/AdMeta.md

 Shihao Zhao - Full Stack Dev of Litentry.
 University of Toronto

-Hao Ding - VP of Litentry, Founder of Web3Go.
+Hao Ding - VP of Litentry, Founder of MintbaseGo.
 University of Stuttgart

 Dr. John Wu - Core Dev of Litentry Parachain Team.
 The University of Tokyo